38 Tweetable Sales Leadership Quotes to Ignite Your Sales Efforts

 32) “Act enthusiastic, think enthusiastic thoughts, and use enthusiastic language and you will begin to feel enthusiastic and eventually become enthusiastic.”

-Rebecca Smith is the Marketing Manager at Criteria for Success.
+Rebecca Smith is the Director of Marketing at Criteria for Success.
 She writes about sales, sales leadership, social selling best practices, time management, and anything related to helping others discover success.
-Be sure to say hi on Twitter!
+Be sure to say hi on Twitter @RebeckerSmith.